Are you looking for a WordPress membership plugin?

 4) When was the membership plugin last updated?

-The final thing you definitely want to check when considering what is the right membership plugin for you is when it was last updated.
+The final essential consideration you definitely want an answer to is, when it was last updated?

 You need to make sure that the plugin was updated recently and hasn’t been abandoned by its developer.